 Unlike many other Aztec deities, Huitzilopochtli was intrinsically a Mexica deity with no clear equivalent in earlier Mesoamerican cultures.

-He was also the patron of war and the sun, and of Tenochtitlán.
+He was also the Aztec god of war and the Aztec sun god, and of Tenochtitlán.
 This intrinsically tied up the “hunger” of gods with the Aztec penchant for ritual war.